 - Cancers were responsible for 30% of alcohol-related deaths

 - Other long-term diseases (e.g. liver disease, pneumonia) accounted for 27% of alcohol-related deaths

 Men were twice as likely to die from alcohol than women.

-Alcohol is a Class 1 carcinogen.
-This means there is sufficient evidence to conclude that alcohol causes cancer in humans, as with asbestos, arsenic, tobacco smoke, Ionizing radiation, vinyl chloride and ultraviolet radiation A, B & C. Unfortunately, many New Zealanders are unaware of the alcohol and cancer links.
+Alcohol is a Group 1 carcinogen.
+This means there is sufficient evidence to conclude that alcohol causes cancer in humans.
+Other Group 1 carcinogens include asbestos, arsenic, tobacco smoke, Ionizing radiation, vinyl chloride and ultraviolet radiation A, B & C. Unfortunately, many New Zealanders are unaware of the alcohol and cancer links.

 More New Zealand women die from cancer as a result of their drinking than from any other cause

 One in every 25 deaths from cancer in New Zealand are due to alcohol use (for persons <80 years).